syncfusion-content/javascript-docs/js/Spreadsheet/Formatting.md

 ## Number Formatting

-Number formatting is used to represent what type of data you are using in Spreadsheet.
-Following are the different type of number formatting supported in Spreadsheet,
+Number formatting is used to represent type for your data in Spreadsheet.
+The different types of number formatting supported in Spreadsheet are,

 1) Number